Pricing & FAQ

 How are the editors related to this network?

-This is a screening service that was formed to protect writers from online scams and from self-appointed editors and proofreaders who offer substandard services.
+Book Editing Services was formed in 1998 to protect writers from online scams and from self-appointed editors and proofreaders who offer substandard services.
 The editors and publishing consultants posted on this site are freelance; therefore, your service agreement is with the editor/consultant you select, not with the network as a whole or the network coordinator.